glennfawcett/roachcrib/README.md

 ```

 ## CANCEL runaway Queries
-First you must find the currently running queries.
+Our docs, have a great description on how to [manage](https://www.cockroachlabs.com/docs/stable/manage-long-running-queries.html) long running queries.
+Regardless, you must first identify the query to be killed.

 ```
 -- Show all Currently running queries